 There is a well-known phenomenon of a revolving door in those graduate degrees that lead to demanding positions: quite a few women with an MD or a PhD retire after graduation or several years later.

-One of the consequences of two sexualities with two different focal points – women in men, babies in women – is that most women do not achieve satisfaction from extremely demanding positions that do give them status, but at the same time make it difficult for them to bond with their children or even demand of them to avoid motherhood (yes, the exceptional person was recognized above – all the others also deserve acknowledgment once in a while, and here we are discussing them, not the exception).
+One of the consequences of two types of sexuality with two different focal points – women in men, babies in women – is that most women do not achieve satisfaction from extremely demanding positions that do grant them status, but at the same time make it difficult for them to bond with their children or even demand of them to avoid motherhood (yes, the exceptional person was acknowledged above – all the others also deserve acknowledgment once in a while, and here we are discussing them, not the exception).
 There is a well-known phenomenon of a revolving door in those graduate degrees that lead to demanding positions: quite a few women with an MD or a PhD retire after graduation or several years later.
 Feminism describes this constant stream of women who have reached their thirties and forties as resulting from microaggressions allegedly directed at them in their work environment and creating, according to the feminist narrative, a glass ceiling designed to suppress the female sex.
 But what such women are reporting is completely different.
 For example, Dr. Georgia Free, a medical doctor, rejected this narrative on her popular YouTube channel when she explained how feminists march young women like herself into restricting positions, saying “Dear teenage girls of the past and present… I’m sorry, we lied to you… We lied to you because we were lied to as well” (lately the video disappeared from Youtube after gathering hundreds of thousands of views; disappearance of women’s videos where they criticize feminism is not uncommon, and might result from organized feminist attacks to report the content as “offensive” in order to censor the speaker and hide from other women her message).
 A former corporate executive similarly said on her vibrant YouTube channel, “Feminism is lying to you”.